Billy-Dickson/proxmox-build/README.md

 reboot
 ```

+## Optional setting up a Let's Encrypt Certificate

+### Prerequisites

+1. A public domain name, purchased from a domain register the likes of [Cloudflare](https://www.cloudflare.com/products/registrar/) (my choice) or another reputable [company](https://www.top10.com/hosting/domainhosting-comparison-uk?utm_source=google&kw=purchasing%20a%20domain&c=634648085736&t=search&p=&m=e&adpos=&dev=c&devmod=&mobval=0&network=g&campaignid=18915521216&groupid=151971921508&targetid=kwd-106697532&interest=&physical=9046881&feedid=&a=11181&ts=hi&topic=&test=google_uk_domain&clicktype=&camtype=&gclid=CjwKCAjwmbqoBhAgEiwACIjzEAfKVmB29XPDx9TJojlDq6qPOR0BKBs5-oivYm3M6T3hg7kxunNWVBoCf_QQAvD_BwE).
+2. An API key to use from your domain register.
+3. A local DNS resolver on your network eg. [Pi Hole](https://pi-hole.net/), [OPNsense](https://opnsense.org/), [Pfsense](https://www.pfsense.org/).
+4. A working Proxmox Server

+Run through the video in the reference, works great and will gives you a working certificate.
+Saying that, it only saves you a click. :smiley:

 ## Useful bits and bobs

 I found a useful script online that shows you the hardware layout of the OMMU groups if you need to pass through some of your hardware to a virtual machine.